Kings River

 So the Al King of Kings River was an experienced Alaskan prospector prior to 1898, but where did he gain his experience?
 An Alexander King was first spotted in southcentral Alaska prospecting on the Kenai Peninsula.
 In their book Aunt Phil's Trunk, vol. I,[7] Laurel Downing Bill and Phyllis Downing Carlson summarize a story told by historian and longtime Alaskan Mary J. Barry in her A History of Mining on the Kenai Peninsula[8]:

+Around 1888, a prospector named Alexander King arrived at Kenai and convinced Capt.
+Charles Swanson, who owned a trading post, to grubstake him for two summers and a winter.
+A grubstake usually consisted of enough food and supplies to keep a man for one season and was valued at around $500.
 After loading his grubstake into his old dory, King jumped in his boat and rowed up Turnagain Arm.
 "The people of Cook Inlet called the Arm the 'Cannonball' for the swiftness of the tides," Barry wrote.
 "No prospector, as far as is known, had rowed up that way previously, as the going was almost impossibly difficult with oars alone, and no one had gas engines those days."
+Late in the second summer King reappeared in Kenai with four pokes of gold.
+He paid off his grubstake debt and resumed his search for the mother lode.
+Five years later, in 1893, he staked the Alex King claim at Resurrection Creek. |

 After King departed the Kenai Peninsula in 1900, he may have headed westward.
 In his report of A Reconnaissance of Southwestern Alaska in 1898[9], J.E.
 Spurr noted this previous expedition to the region: "About 1890 three prospectors, Harry Mellish, Percy Walker, and Al King, are said to have ascended the Mulchatna, the chief tributary of the Nushagak, 200 miles, and there to have found gold, which, however, was too fine and flaky to save."